Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 The Board Directors also attend private investor events to provide a forum to meet the management team.

-Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long term success.
+Principle Four: Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long term success

 Employees